top of page

 • Wells Fargo

-They collectively provided $180 billion in fossil fuel financing in 2021.
-Their leading roles in fossil fuel investing makes these four banks the most commonly targeted by the climate movement, including the March 2023 Banking on our Future Pledges.
+They collectively provided $183.5 billion in fossil fuel financing in 2024.
+Their leading roles in fossil fuel investing makes these four banks the most commonly targeted by the climate movement, including the March 2023 Banking on our Future Pledges and summer 2025 Stop the Money Pipeline actions.

-But fossil fuel investing is widespread in the financial world.
-The Banking on Climate Chaos report reveals that the 60 largest commercial and investment banks poured a total of $4.6 trillion into fossil fuels since the adoption of the Paris Agreements on climate in 2015, $742 billion in 2021 alone.
+But they are not the only fossil fuel investors.
+The Banking on Climate Chaos report reveals that the 60 largest commercial and investment banks poured a total of $3.3 trillion into fossil fuels between 2021 & 2024, $869.4 billion in 2024 alone.

-Many of the other major credit card providers are in the top 60 fossil fuel finance list, including:
+Many other major US credit card providers are in the top 60 fossil fuel finance list, including:

 • Morgan Stanley (#12)